 As Antigua and Barbuda continues to combat the impacts of increased drought and hurricane events, the risk to water and food security is expected to increase.
-As a SIDS with commitments to the domestic and commercial market to supply water, and an ever-increasing debt due to the aftermath of continuous hurricanes, Antigua and Barbuda is at risk of losing its ability to consistently provide potable water for its population.
-The Adaptation Fund will assist in mitigating against this increased risk by reducing water scarcity vulnerability among the agricultural community.
+As a SIDS with commitments to the domestic and commercial

-Funding utilized to test solar RO equipment will strengthen the agricultural sector in Antigua and provide lessons learnt for its future application in Barbuda.
+Funding utilized to test solar RO equipment will aid_strengthen the agricultural sector in Antigua and provide lessons learnt for its future application in Barbuda.in the redevelopment of Barbuda following the widespread devastation of the island experienced in 2017 during Hurricane Irma.
+The solar RO unit is projected to increase resilience by improving food and water security in Barbuda by assisting in the revival of the agriculture sector on the island.
 The Solar RO for Antigua will be used to support the agriculture sector as the farming communities in Antigua are socioeconomically vulnerable and heavily reliant on scarce rainfall and water supply from the utility company.
-Further, the ability to produce potable water is an additional benefit for farmers who struggle with water supply from the grid.
+Further, the ability to produce potable water is an additional benefit for farmers who struggle with water supply from the grid for the island's entire population in emergency situations without the presence of centralized grid infrastructure will assist the Barbudan community in adapting to the increased threat posed by extreme weather events.

-Funding utilized to deploy Solar Water Pumps to Antigua will enable farmers to efficiently transport water from wells and storage sites to farm sites.
+Funding utilized to deploy Solar Water Pumps to Antigua and Barbuda will enable farmers to efficiently transport water from wells and storage sites to farm sites.
 Paired with modern and efficient irrigation techniques, these technologies can increase the yield of local agricultural production.
 As both technologies will be deployed with project funding and functioning on self-generated renewable energy, these technologies will help increase the resilience of Antigua and Barbuda's agriculture sector to external fossil fuel-based price shocks.